Adversarially Robust Low Dimensional Representations

-{\em Adversarial} or {\em test time} robustness measures the susceptibility of a machine learning system to small perturbations made to the input at test time.
-It is now well known that even when trained on high quality training data, many machine learning systems perform poorly under imperceptible adversarial perturbations to the test inputs~\cite{szegedy2013intriguing}.
-There is a large body of work proposing practical methods to make classifiers adversarially robust.
-On the other hand, our theoretical understanding of the phenomenon of adversarial robustness is limited, and has mostly focused on supervised learning tasks such as binary classification.
+Many machine learning systems are vulnerable to small perturbations made to inputs either at test time or at training time.
+This has received much recent interest on the empirical front due to applications where reliability and security are critical.
+However, theoretical understanding of algorithms that are robust to adversarial perturbations is limited.

-In this work we study the problem of computing adversarially robust representations of data.
-We formulate a natural extension of Principal Component Analysis~(PCA) where the goal is to find a low dimensional linear subspace to represent the given data with minimum projection error (measured in Frobenius norm or spectral norm) and that is in addition {\em robust}.
-When adversarial perturbations are measured in $\ell_q$ norm with $q \ge 2$ (say $q=\infty$), the robustness constraint naturally corresponds to controlling the $q \to 2$ operator norm of the orthogonal projection matrix onto the subspace.
-Unlike PCA which is solvable in polynomial time, our formulation is computationally intractable to optimize; even when the subspace is one-dimensional this captures the well-studied sparse PCA objective.
+In this work we focus on Principal Component Analysis (PCA), a ubiquitous algorithmic primitive in machine learning.
+We formulate a natural robust variant of PCA where the goal is to find a low dimensional subspace to represent the given data with minimum projection error, that is in addition robust to small perturbations measured in $\ell_q$ norm (say $q=\infty$).
+Unlike PCA which is solvable in polynomial time, our formulation is computationally intractable to optimize as it captures a variant of the well-studied sparse PCA objective as a special case.
+We show the following results: